Azure-Samples/Serverless-microservices-reference-architecture/documentation/introduction.md

 It is very elegant and it actually does work!
 But unfortunately, it seems that it can only throw exceptions.
 Relecloud was not  able to find a way to abort the HTTP request and throw a 401 status code.
 If an exception is thrown in the filter pipeline, the caller gets a 500 Internal Service Error which is hardly descriptive of the problem.

-Relecloud received an input from a security expert who advised that the `JWT Validation` be added to the code instead of APIM.
-This way the HTTP endpoints will be protected regardless of whether APIM is used or not.
-The reference implementation includes a utility method that can be used to check the validation:
+Eventually, Relecloud received an input from a security expert who advised that the `JWT Validation` be added to the code instead of APIM for the verh same reason above: this way the HTTP endpoints will be protected regardless of whether APIM is used or not.
+To support this, the reference implementation includes a utility method that can be used to check the validation:

 ```csharp
 public static async Task ValidateToken(HttpRequest request)